orlof/robot_demo/README.md

 # README #

-This repository contains Test Automation for BlogEntry example.
+This repository contains Test Automation for imaginary BlogEntry -web service.
+It demonstrates typical directory structure and configuration for Robot Framework test automation.
+Real Selenium library is replaced with Selenium2LibraryStub to make runnign the test easier.

+All code is available in github repository:

     git clone git@github.com:orlof/robot_demo.git